Charlotte-Greenaway/SnapTalk/README.md

 Contributions to InstaMessage are welcome!
 If you have any suggestions or would like to report issues please contact the project owner at charlottegreenaway654@gmail.com.

+<h2>&#128295; Known Issues</h2>
+  * This app is a work in progress - the settings page is yet to be updated and the front end of the actual message box is to be designed.
+  * This is not yet responsive to mobile/tablet
+These issues will be improved upon so please watch my project for any updates

 <h2>💻 Built with</h2>